 Requirements for Admission

 Students may apply to Ouachita online.
 A certified high school transcript and an official report of the American College Test (ACT) or Scholastic Aptitude Test (SAT) scores must be on file with the University prior to admission.
-However, due to COVID-19, ACT or SAT scores are not required for students entering Fall 2021 or Spring 2022 because of limited testing.
-The university will consider for regular admission the application of a student who submits: a completed application for admission, an official transcript from high school, a minimum high school grade point average (GPA) of 2.750 on a 4.000 scale, a minimum ACT composite score of 20 or SAT score of 1020.
+The university will consider for regular admission the application of a student who submits: a completed application for admission, an official transcript from high school, a minimum high school grade point average (GPA) of 2.750 on a 4.000 scale, a minimum ACT composite score of 20 or SAT score of 1030.
 Ouachita recommends but does not require the following high school course units for success at the college level: four in English, three in social science with American history and world history recommended, two in natural science preferably selected from biology, chemistry and/or physics, two in mathematics with algebra I and geometry recommended; and at least two units in one foreign language.
-The University may grant Conditional Admission to students who fall below the previously stated standards.
+The University may grant Conditional Admission to students who fall below the previously stated standards and letter(s) of recommendation will be required.
 Most of these students will be advised to enroll in certain Academic Skills courses.
 The University will refuse admission to students whose academic record indicates an inability to meet Ouachita’s academic standards.

-A student who has been home-schooled and desires admission to Ouachita must submit: a transcript of high school work completed, a high school GPA of 2.750 or higher on a 4.000 scale a minimum, and an ACT composite score of 20 or SAT score of 1020.
-However, due to COVID-19, ACT or SAT scores are not required for students entering Fall 2021 or Spring 2022 because of limited testing.
+A student who has been home-schooled and desires admission to Ouachita must submit: a transcript of high school work completed, a high school GPA of 2.750 or higher on a 4.000 scale a minimum, and an ACT composite score of 20 or SAT score of 1030.

 The University will consider for regular admission a student who is 17 years or younger who is not a high school graduate.
-The student must submit an application for admission, an official transcript showing at least 16 units in high school work, a GPA of 3.000 or higher on a 4.000 scale on high school work, a minimum ACT composite score of 20 or SAT score of 1020, and a recommendation from one’s principal, superintendent or counselor.
-The University will consider for regular admission an applicant who is 18 years old or older who is not a high school graduate who submits: a completed application for admission, scores of 150 or higher on each of the four subject areas on the General Education Development (GED) test, and a composite score of 20 or higher or SAT score of 1020 or higher.
-However, due to COVID-19, ACT or SAT scores are not required for students entering Fall 2021 or Spring 2022 because of limited testing.
+The student must submit an application for admission, an official transcript showing at least 16 units in high school work, a GPA of 3.000 or higher on a 4.000 scale on high school work, a minimum ACT composite score of 20 or SAT score of 1030, and a recommendation from one’s principal, superintendent or counselor.
+The University will consider for regular admission an applicant who is 18 years old or older who is not a high school graduate who submits: a completed application for admission, scores of 150 or higher on each of the four subject areas on the General Education Development (GED) test, and a composite score of 20 or higher or SAT score of 1030 or higher.

 Those who wish to transfer to Ouachita should apply for admission as transfer students and supply course descriptions for all courses taken.
 Transfer students may be admitted with at least a 2.0 transfer GPA, if they are eligible to return to the institution from which they came.
 They must declare all colleges and universities attended in the past and supply official transcripts from each school attended.
 A transfer student who has fewer than twenty-nine hours of acceptable credit must submit ACT or SAT scores for course placement.
 Transfer students may use any Ouachita catalog which has been in effect since they entered college, as long as the catalog is not more than 3 years old.
 Students from accredited junior or senior colleges will receive full credit for courses taken in such institutions, subject to departmental or other limitations.
 All grades of all college level courses will be transferred and used in calculating the grade point average except those with D or F grades which cannot be repeated at Ouachita.
 Courses accepted in transfer must be consistent with the liberal arts character of the Ouachita curriculum.
 Ouachita will accept academic skills courses from other universities, but the number of hours required for graduation increases by the number of hours of academic skills courses.
 Students transferring from educational institutions not accredited by a regional accreditation agency may enroll if they have a 2.0 GPA.
 Courses taken at such institutions will be evaluated to determine which courses will receive credit, and a maximum of 12 of those hours will apply toward graduation.
 Transfer students who have 29 or more hours of credit are required to submit a degree plan during their first semester in residence.
 To earn a baccalaureate degree, transfer students must meet all requirements outlined in the Academic Information section, as well as those for the degree they seek.
 Sixty resident hours are required; 30 of the last 36 hours and at least 12 hours (6 junior-senior) in the major and 9 (3 junior-senior) in the minor must be taken in residence at Ouachita.
 Transfer Chart (Core Requirements Only)

 High school students are allowed to take OBU classes for credit after their 10th grade year.
-The University will consider for admission the application of a high school student who submits a completed application for admission as a non-degree seeking student, an official high school transcript, and a minimum ACT composite score of 20 or SAT score of 1020.
-However, due to COVID-19, ACT or SAT scores are not required for students entering Fall 2021 or Spring 2022 because of limited testing.
+The University will consider for admission the application of a high school student who submits a completed application for admission as a non-degree seeking student, an official high school transcript, and a minimum ACT composite score of 20 or SAT score of 1030.

 Ouachita Baptist University is an approved institution for veterans and veterans' beneficiaries training.
 Veterans of recent military service, widows, or children of military personnel who lost their lives in service or who are totally disabled as a result of service should contact the nearest VA Regional Office as far in advance of enrollment date as is possible for assistance in securing veterans benefits.
 Information on campus regarding this program may be secured from the Student Financial Services Office at 870-245-5570.